The content of this guide has been revised and split into additional topics. Please check the Additional Information section. |

 quarkus.http.test-port=9191

 In this style, the configuration names in the profile aware file do not need to be prefixed with the profile name.
+Properties in the profile aware file have priority over profile aware properties defined in the main file. |

 4.5.
 Parent Profile

 A Parent Profile adds one level of hierarchy to the current profile.
-The configuration quarkus.config.profile.parent accepts a single profile name.
+The configuration quarkus.config.profile.parent

 When the Parent Profile is active, if a property cannot be found in the current active Profile, the config lookup fallbacks to the Parent Profile.
 Consider: